 * Courses that are transferred for the cognate will require the student to provide an explanation how the course(s) create an area of specialization.

-Questions about the transfer course policy should be directed to the program director, Dr. Ross Perkins (email@example.com).
+Questions about the transfer course policy should be directed to the program coordinator, Dr. Ross Perkins (email@example.com).
 Please be aware that advising on specific course transfer requests only happens after a student has been extended an invitation to join the program.

 How long does it take to complete?

-– This will vary from student to student, but it is expected that students will complete the program in four years.
+- This will vary from student to student, but it is expected that students who enrolled part-time will complete the program in four to five years.

 How likely am I to be accepted?

 - Admission to the program is very competitive given that we receive a large number of applicants.
 The number of seats we have available in any given year depends on the availability of faculty to advise students and the number of students who are actively enrolled.

 Can I get a graduate assistantship while in the program?